Ben O'Brien

 Ben O'Brien (born November 4, 1984) is an American comedian and filmmaker from Baltimore, Maryland.
 They are a member of the Wham City arts collective and founding member of Wham City Comedy.
 They have directed videos for Adult Swim and Merge Records.
-They are the co-creator of the web series Showbeast (2006–2013) and they manages and performs with Wham City Comedy (2010–present).
+They are the co-creator of the web series Showbeast (2006–2013) and they manage and perform with Wham City Comedy (2010–present).
 The website Brightest Young Things posted this about Wham City Comedy "...you should make a point to see them, as they’re super funny and doing DIY comedy like few others."

-Most prominently they have co-created multiple short films and live performance shows on Adult Swim along with Alan Resnick, Cricket Arrison, and Robby Rackleff, including Live Forever as You Are Now with Alan Resnick, Unedited Footage of a Bear, and This House Has People In It which aired on Adult Swim the week of March 14, 2016.
+Most prominently they have co-created multiple short films and live performance shows on Adult Swim along with Alan Resnick, Cricket Arrison, and Robby Rackleff, including Live Forever as You Are Now with Alan Resnick, Unedited Footage of a Bear, and This House Has People in It which aired on Adult Swim the week of March 14, 2016.